Updated: June 15, 2021

 Multi-Factor Authentication (MFA)

-This summer, multi-factor authentication was enabled for all electronic resources that are accessed with your NetID.
+Last summer, multi-factor authentication was enabled for all electronic resources that are accessed with your NetID.
 This additional security measure requires you to authenticate with a separate device, like a phone, before accessing the resource.
 You will need to register your NetID with a device.
 For more information, see the MFA update page.

 Other electronic resources are still temporarily available.
 These were originally made available on an emergency basis, but some of them continue.
 For more information about these, please see the Special Resources guide.